HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/people_service/deployment/installation.md

       dx: true
 ```

-People Service is a React integration portlet configured to load static files of the app.
-It also provides web components for rendering a person's business card.
-So deploying People Service will configure the portlet, deploy the React integration portlet page, and make the web components for rendering the business card accessible.

 ## Install command

-To run the installation of your prepared configurations using Helm, refer to [Install commands](../../../../deployment/install/container/helm_deployment/helm_install_commands.md#install-commands)
+To run the installation of your prepared configurations using Helm, refer to [Install commands](https://opensource.hcltechsw.com/digital-experience/latest/deployment/install/container/helm_deployment/helm_install_commands#install-commands)

 ## Enabling and disabling manually

+People Service is integrated into and available through HCL DX portlet pages.
+It comprises of portlet, portlet page and business card web component.
+This is configured automatically using ConfigEngine tasks at the startup if enabled while deploying DX.

-If People Service is already installed, you can manually enable or disable it by executing Config Engine tasks.
+If People Service is already deployed, you can manually enable or disable it by executing ConfigEngine tasks.

 To enable People Service, run the `enable-people-service` task.